angelwzr/darker/README.md

 The app is basically done.
 There are some things I want to fix or change in the future:

 - Check for system theme on app start so the tray icon will be in the right state
-- Change the click/double click scenario to one click only

 ### Notes